-Visits from family and friends are an important part of the recovery process for patients.
-Some areas of the hospital have different policies regarding visitors depending on patient's special needs.
+Visits from family and friends are an important part of the recovery process for patients, however to keep everyone safe, we are limiting visitors.
+Some areas of the hospital have different policies for visitors due to COVID-19, and depending on a patient's special needs.
 Please check with a nurse or with our information desk if you have questions.

 Please be aware the patients have a right to request a restricted status.
 If a patient makes this request, Northern Light Eastern Maine Medical Center may not confirm the patient's presence in our facility, or accept mail, flowers, or phone calls on his or her behalf.

-Out of town visitors may want to consider staying at the Riverside Inn.
-The Inn is adjacent to Northern Light Eastern Maine Medical Center and offers discounts to patrons who are visiting patients in the hospital.
+At this time, out of town visitors may want to consider connecting with loved ones by phone or video chat.
+If you visit, please review our visitor restrictions.
+You may consider staying at the Riverside Inn which is adjacent to Northern Light Eastern Maine Medical Center and offers discounts to patrons who are visiting patients in the hospital.